-Many people buy or are given presents at Christmas which perhaps with hindsight are not really suitable.
+Many people buy or are given presents at Christmas which, notwithstanding the old adage that “It is the thought that counts”, are basically unsuitable.
 But can you take them back and ask for a refund?

 - Go back to the shop as soon as possible, but NOT on the day they start their “sale”!

 - Do not remove labels if you think goods might be unsuitable and may have to be returned.

 - Keep unsuitable goods safe and secure and preferably not in a smoky atmosphere.

 - Take the receipt with you – most shops ask for this when unsuitable goods are being returned.
 If the goods were bought using a credit or store card the shop may wish to credit the card with the refund.
 If the goods were a gift you may have to ask the credit card holder to return the gift for you.
 Shops are unlikely to give you a full refund without a receipt for goods which they have subsequently put in a “sale”.